peterhinch/micropython-async/v3/README.md

 [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl)
 This official tool enables an application to launch a REPL which is active while the application is running.
-From this you can modify and query the application and run `uasyncio` scripts concurrently with the running application.
+From this you can modify and query the application and run `asyncio` scripts concurrently with the running application.

-[monitor](https://github.com/peterhinch/micropython-monitor) enables a running `uasyncio` application to be monitored using a Pi Pico, ideally with a scope or logic analyser.
+[monitor](https://github.com/peterhinch/micropython-monitor) enables a running `asyncio` application to be monitored using a Pi Pico, ideally with a scope or logic analyser.
 Normally requires only one GPIO pin on the target.

 ![Image](https://github.com/peterhinch/micropython-monitor/raw/master/images/monitor.jpg)